-Ascending to the hierarchy of a cardinal custodian of the traditions of the Kwahu is a very significant millage for an individual of the royal family as well as to the entire populace of the locality.
-In order to become the chief of the Kwahu, the ideal royal descendant is fortified through traditional initiations and ceremonies which encompass ritual processes and in-depth education on the cultural practices of the people.
-Whereas the duration and processes involved in installing the chief both in the past and present were mostly concealed from the public, the climax to the completion of the process often rests on the coronation or installation ceremony (Mouralis & Geesy, 1990).
+Ascending to the hierarchy of a cardinal custodian of the traditions of the Kwahus is a very significant millage for an individual of the royal family as well as to the entire populace of the locality.
+In other to become the chief of the Kwahus, the ideal royal descendant is fortified through traditional initiations and ceremonies which encompass ritual processes and in-depth education on the cultural practices of the people.
+Whereas the duration and processes involved in installing the chief both in the past and present were mostly concealed from the public, the climax to the completion of the process often rests on the coronation or installation ceremony.
 Several items are used as constituents of the regalia for the chief during the coronation or installation ceremony.
-A study into the archival records reveals some significant items which constitute the regalia used by the Kwahu chiefs.
+A study into the archival records reveals some significant items which constitute the regalia used by the Kwahu chiefs in the 1950 to 2022.